Magne Hoseth: Managerial career

-On 21 November 2022, KÍ Klaksvik announced the appointment of Hoseth as their new Head Coach, on a two-year contract.
+On 21 November 2022, KÍ announced the appointment of Hoseth as their new head coach, on a two-year contract.

 On 11 January 2024, Hoseth was appointed head coach of Danish Superliga club Lyngby, succeeding Freyr Alexandersson, who had departed for Kortrijk.
 However, on 1 March 2024, after just 50 days in charge, Lyngby terminated Hoseth's contract.
 The club described the appointment as a "misjudgment" on its part, indicating that the decision to hire him had not yielded the anticipated results.

-In June 2024, Magne Hoseth was appointed head coach of Faroese club B36 Tórshavn, succeeding Dan Brimsvík.
+In June 2024, Magne Hoseth was appointed head coach of Faroese club B36, succeeding Dan Brimsvík.
 During his tenure, B36 finished fifth in the 2024 Faroe Islands Premier League, missing out on European qualification.
-Hoseth's final match in charge was the Faroe Islands Cup final on 2 November 2024 against HB Tórshavn.
+Hoseth's final match in charge was the Faroe Islands Cup final on 2 November 2024 against HB.
 Following the conclusion of his short-term contract, he departed the club to return to Norway for personal reasons and to pursue his UEFA Pro Licence.

-On 10 January 2025, Hoseth rejoined Kristiansund BK as assistant manager under head coach Amund Skiri.
+On 10 January 2025, Hoseth rejoined Kristiansund as an assistant manager under head coach Amund Skiri.

+At the start of the 2026 season, Hoseth was announced as the new assistant coach at Strømsgodset together with Jimmy Brinksby.
+Only a month later, on 6 February, after head coach Dag-Eilev Fagermo had left the club, Hoseth was promoted to head coach.